 Houston Food Bank

-Our partnership with the Houston Food Bank is an important element in our mission to be Champions for Youth.
-We are proud to partner through programming such as the Backpack Buddy and Kids Café, as well as through volunteerism with Texans staff.
-When the new Houston Food Bank opened in 2011, the Houston Texans Café became the place where all volunteers go to take breaks while volunteering.
-You will often encounter Texans players, Cheerleaders, staff and fans working side by side at the HFB to package and sort food for the 18 counties the HFB serves.Backpack Buddy
+Our partnership with the Houston Food Bank (HFB) is an important element in our mission to be Champions for Youth.
+The Texans partner on HFB programming—like the Backpack Buddy and Kids Café programs—to serve kids in Houston.
+When the new HFB opened, in 2011, the Houston Texans Café became the place where volunteers could go to take a break while working.
+You will often encounter Texans players, Cheerleaders, staff, and fans working side by side at the HFB to package and sort food for the 18 counties the HFB serves.Backpack Buddy